Thinking about buying a new house—or your first house—is an exciting time, but it can be overwhelming when you consider all the moving parts.

 Choose a Lender

 A lender is any financial institution or mortgage bank that underwrites the loan for your home.
 You can talk to your own bank and shop lenders in general, but you might want to wait until you meet with your realtor.
-Often times, realtors have established relationships with brokers and lenders; when you use one of these companies, it can sometimes make the entire approval process go a bit smoother.
+Often times, realtors have established relationships with brokers and lenders; when you use one of their preferred companies, it can make the entire approval process go a bit smoother.
 In any case, you will want to get a pre-qualification letter or a pre-approval letter to show buyers you are serious when you make an offer.

 The words pre-qualification and pre-approval are typically used interchangeably, but there is a difference between the two.
 You cannot really know what you are getting until you know how your lender defines each type of letter.
 In cases where lenders offer both, pre-qualification is often the initial step buyers take to get the ball rolling on the financial side of things, and pre-approval comes later.
-Requirements typically included for each include:
+Requirements typically included for each include the following:

 When you seek pre-qualification, you typically provide the lender with an overview of your financial history, including your income, assets, debts, and your credit score.
 The lender uses this information to give you a broad estimate of the amount of a mortgage you can qualify for.
 Pre-qualification is a good way to shop lenders because they don’t pull your credit during this phase.